enkidevs/curriculum/javascript/javascript-playground-questions/miles-to-kilometres/miles-to-kilometres.md

 type: normal

 category: coding

 setupCode:
+  startingPoint: |
-  startingPoint: '// 👋 Welcome to the JavaScript coding playground. \n. // Example output: \n // 3 miles are equal to 4.8280 kilometres \n'
+    // 👋 Welcome to the JavaScript coding playground.
+    // Example output:
+    // 3 miles are equal to 4.8280 kilometers

 ---